Do Root Canals Cause Cancer?

 2. How long does the root canal procedure take?

 A root canal treatment may take either one or two appointments.
 It depends on your degree of infection.
-It can take around 30 to 60 minutes to complete a root canal.
+Also, it can take around 30 to 60 minutes to complete a root canal.
 It can take up to an hour if you need treatment on a larger tooth or multiple teeth.
 The skills and experience of the dentist also play a significant role in the duration of your treatment.